Average GCI In Real Estate

 But we wanted to get to know the entire real estate population better, and have a stronger understanding of what the average agent looks like.
 To achieve this goal, we hired an independent market research company to survey 300 active real estate agents across the United States and Canada.
 These agents were then asked questions on a wide variety of topics to gain insight into their demographics, marketing activities, and technology investment.

-We thoroughly investigated what today's real estate agent looks like and this is what we found out:
+We thoroughly investigated what today's real estate agent and found some answers to your questions...

 The average age of Realtors was interesting, with 82% of agents at the age of 40 or better.
 In fact, very few real estate agents were younger than 30, suggesting that real estate is not typically a "starter career."
 Instead, people are more likely to become a real estate agent after previously pursuing one or more alternative career paths.